ShobaS/Daily-Log/log.md

 Day 44:
 Completed Markdown Previewer Project in freecodecamp React project.
 Installed docker.
 Having an idea about state changing in React.

+Day 45:
+Have started the Leaderboard challenge from freecodecamp.
+Had a review for the Markdown Previewer.
+Searching for ways to improve it.